 How to Fly a Kite: Standing Launch in Light Wind

 Allow your child hold your kite about fifty feet away.
 Signal them with a thumbs up when you are ready for them to release it.
 The kite should shoot up into the sky, just like if you were running.

 When you get a little height, let out more line, then pull in again to gain altitude.
-Soon you will be up in the stronger winds and flying high.
 Once you get the kite up, allow your child to fly it.
 Later you can switch positions so your child can practice getting the kite into the air.